Helicity Constraints To Soft Factor Of All Spin: Weinberg's soft factors

-Here the parameter $\alpha$ is constrained to be an integer therefore $s=\alpha +1$ is also an integer.
-In addition with the condition relation \eqref{h_s}, it is obvious that the parameter $s$ in nothing than the spin associated to the soft particle with helicity $h_r$.
+The solution \eqref{math_sol_0} matches the physical singularity if and only if, for given parameter $s$, we only pick the term at $\alpha=s-1$ in the series expansion of $\psi(r)$.
+From the series expansion \eqref{expansion_serie}, the parameter $\alpha$ is constrained to be an integer which implies that the parameter $s$ is an integer.
+In addition the condition relation \eqref{h_s} leads to the physical interpretation that the parameter $s$ in nothing than the spin associated to the factorized soft particle.

-The physical solution of the helicity constraints \eqref{commutation_0} are then parametrized by the spin and helicity of the soft particle; and the effect of attaching a soft particle of spin $s$ with helicity $h_r$ to an arbitrary amplitude is to supply to the amplitude a factor
+The physical solution of the helicity constraints \eqref{commutation_0} are then parametrized by the spin and helicity of the soft particle; and the effect of attaching one soft particle of spin $s$ with helicity $h_r$ to an arbitrary amplitude is then to supply to the amplitude the following factor \begin{flushleft}

-Here the sum over $i$ and $j$, is due to the fact that the choice of the two hard momenta in \eqref{generic_1} can be done with any pairs of momenta.
-The physical solution is then obtained from the superposition of all possible way of choosing two hard momenta $p_i\neq p_j$.
-The constant $g_s$ represent the fundamental coupling associated to the soft spin-$s$ particle, and $t^r_{ij}$ are associated to the choice of $p_i$ and $p_j$ in the superposition which can be referred as the charge associated to the internal symmetry of the interaction.
+\end{flushleft} The sum over $i$ is due to the fact that physical solution is described by superposition of all possible way to attach the soft particle to a leg of momentum $p_i$.
+And the label $j$ is taken to be a reference spinor as in \cite{Elvang:2016qvq,Cachazo:2014fwa,Arkani-Hamed:2008owk} since it is used differently compare to $i$ in the expression above.
+In the expression \eqref{formula_0}, $g_s$ represent the fundamental coupling associated to the soft spin-$s$ particle, and $t^r_{i}$ some factor associated to the charge of internal symmetry